Best Bathroom Countertop Materials for Your Home

 Quite often the bathroom countertop takes a backseat while you’re busy choosing the kitchen countertop.
-Bathroom countertops don’t usually face the same amount of abuse as the ones in the kitchen (knives, hot pans, oven trays, etc).
+Countertops don’t usually face the same amount of abuse as the ones in the kitchen (knives, hot pans, oven trays, etc).
 The battle to choose the perfect bathroom countertop typically lies among material, style, budget and the ease of maintenance.
-Even bathroom countertops face quite a bit of use and abuse whether it be from makeup or from the mess children make.
+Even countertops face quite a bit of use and abuse whether it be from makeup or from the mess children make.
 You got to pick one that’s functional and looks good.
 The countertop is the number 1 factor that contributes to the overall look and feel of the space.

-To pick the best bathroom countertop for your home, you need to consider factors like: how often the bathroom will be used, the number of people who will be using the bathroom, the amount of time you intend on living in the home, the purpose behind upgrading the bathroom countertop and a few other factors.
+To pick the best bathroom countertop for your home, you need to consider factors like: how often the bathroom will be used, the number of people who will be using the bathroom, the amount of time you intend on living in the home, the purpose behind upgrading the countertop and a few other factors.
 Answer these questions and narrow down on your options before you begin to weigh out the pros and cons of each countertop.

 What is the purpose of the bathroom?
 Is it going to be a lower-use powder room or one for daily family use or an over-the-top master bath?